 West Nile Virus:

-In 2017, there have been increasing reports of mosquitoes carrying West Nile Virus and persons sick with West Nile Virus in Philadelphia.
+In recent years, there have been increasing reports of mosquitoes carrying West Nile Virus and persons sick with West Nile Virus in Philadelphia.
 West Nile Virus is spread by the bite of an infected mosquito and can cause serious illness.
 The peak season for mosquitos is April through October.
 Philadelphia residents age 50 and older and those with weak immune systems are more likely to become severely ill from the virus.
 It is best to use insect repellent and wear long pants and sleeves when outdoors to prevent mosquito bites.
 There are no medications or vaccines to treat or prevent West Nile Virus.
 While many people infected with West Nile Virus do not experience any symptoms, anyone with symptoms such as severe fever, headache, neck stiffness, and/or confusion, should seek medical care immediately.

 is an infection of the lungs that can cause mild to severe illness in people of all ages that can often be prevented with vaccines and can usually be treated with antibiotics, antiviral drugs (such as Tamiflu), or specific drug therapies.
 Common signs of pneumonia include cough, fever, and difficulty breathing.
 You are more likely to become ill with pneumonia if you smoke or have underlying medical conditions, such as diabetes or heart disease.
 Ask your primary care physician if you are a candidate for a pneumonia vaccination.